A shrine to Sainte-Anne-des-Montagnes

 Saint-Philémon, his parish, is more than twenty-two kilometers from Saint-Damien.
 For four years, he went there one weekend a month to confess, teach catechism, celebrate Mass and visit the sick.

 In the spring of 1883, Father Brousseau began the construction of a church in the village of Saint-Damien, next to the first chapel which he converted into a presbytery.
 The walls and the framework were raised.
 The work was barely finished when a storm caused the frail construction to collapse, everything was broken and had to be started over.
 His poor parishioners gave wood, and a week later, the work started again.

-But the church had just been completed and fire broke out in the bell tower.
-It was the middle of winter, the snow covered everything, and there was no ladder to climb to the blaze.
-Will everything be lost?
-The priest prayed to Saint Anne and promised her a sanctuary if the church was spared.
-Ten minutes later, with the help of an improvised hoist, water was brought to the top of the bell tower of the parish church.
+The church was just completed, and another misfortune befell it.
+Fire broke out in the bell tower.
+It was the middle of winter, the snow covered everything, there was no ladder to climb to the blaze.
+Would everything be lost?
+The parish priest prayed to Saint Anne and promised to build a sanctuary if the church was spared.
+Ten minutes later, with the help of an improvised hoist, the parishioners miraculously managed to bring under control the fire that had broken out in the bell tower of the parish church.

 The parish priest kept his promise, and a first chapel dedicated to Saint Anne was built in 1885 next to the presbytery.
 This chapel was named Sainte-Anne-des-Montagnes.
 It was also nicknamed the “Chapel of the Vow”.
 It became a popular place of pilgrimage for the settlers.
 In ten years, fifty miraculous cures and numerous moral conversions, especially of alcoholics, were recorded.
 In 1889, there were 1220 pilgrims on the feast of Saint Anne.